Career Fields with Projected Growth

 - Forign Affairs Officer - Bureau of Energy Resources

-Note that government-funded positions run thorough background checks, which makes candidates appear more desirable and trustworthy to future employers.
+Note that government-funded positions run thorough background checks, which can greatly facilitate applications to future employers.

 Creativity will be key to competing against AI in the future workforce-here's how.
 (2020, Nov 10).
 Web Economic Forum. https://www.weforum.org/agenda/2020/11/ai-automation-creativity-workforce-skill-fute-of-work/